yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-005_Verify_All_Input_Fields_Visible_Add_New_Address.md

 ## ✅ Expected Result
 - "Add New Address" form is displayed
-- All input fields are visible:
+- All required fields are visible:
   - Country
   - Name
   - Mobile Number